This post has been modified to reflect new information since its original publication.

 2. Be transparent about mistakes

-When Google’s mobile vehicles mistakenly broke privacy law in 2010 by picking up personal information from unsecured Wi-Fi networks, Google publicly admitted its mistake and quickly dealt with the matter.
+When Google’s mobile vehicles mistakenly broke privacy laws in the early 2000s by picking up personal information from unsecured Wi-Fi networks, Google publicly admitted its mistake and quickly dealt with the matter.

 Consumers continue to respond favorably to transparency of this nature.
-However, problems can arise for a company of any size if mistakes go unacknowledged, or worse, if company executives attempt to bury the issue without addressing it.
+However, problems can arise for businesses of any size if mistakes go unacknowledged, or worse, if company executives attempt to bury the issue without addressing it.

 SMB leaders should take cues from their larger counterparts and respond to news about their mistakes quickly and frankly.
-Any misinformation spread in the wake of a scandal should be addressed and corrected.
+In short, they must address and correct any misinformation spread in the wake of a scandal.

 3. Embrace charitable causes

 Consumers continue to place a growing value on companies that engage in philanthropy.
-According to an Aflac study (PDF), two-thirds of modern consumers actively choose to purchase from corporations they believe are contributing to the advancement of societal or environmental issues.
+According to a McKinsey & Company study, modern consumers prefer to purchase from corporations they believe are contributing to the advancement of societal or environmental issues.

 Philanthropic involvement may even reverse the direction of declining public favor, as seen with the change in perception of Microsoft beginning in the mid-to-late 1990s.
 Where the software giant was once considered to be a greedy corporate machine, investing in charitable organizations ultimately affected a radical shift in its reputation.